quic/gunyah-hypervisor/docs/api/gunyah_api.md

 ERROR_ARGUMENT_INVALID – a value passed in an argument was invalid.
 This could be due to an invalid Address Space or a non-existing mapping.

-ERROR_DENIED - the specified Address Space is not allowed to execute map operations.
+ERROR_DENIED – the specified Address Space is not allowed to execute map operations.

-ERROR_ARGUMENT_ALIGNMENT - the specificied base address is not page size aligned.
+ERROR_ARGUMENT_ALIGNMENT – the specified base address is not page size aligned.

 Also see: [capability errors](#capability-errors)